-The Barrow Cadbury Trust is an independent, charitable foundation, committed to supporting vulnerable and marginalised people in society.
-The trust provides grants to grassroots voluntary and community groups working in deprived communities in the UK, with a focus on Birmingham and the Black Country.
-It also works with researchers, thinktanks and government, often in partnership with other grant-makers, seeking to overcome the structural barriers to a more just and equal society.
+The Barrow Cadbury Trust is an independent charitable foundation, committed to bringing about socially just change.
+It provides grants to grassroots community groups and campaigns working in deprived communities in the UK, with a focus on Birmingham and the Black Country.
+The Trust also works with researchers, think tanks and government, often in partnership with other grant-makers, to overcome the structural barriers to a more just and equal society.

 Unbound Philanthropy is a private grant-making foundation dedicated to ensuring that migrants, refugees, and their families are treated with respect and dignity; are able to contribute fully in their new communities; and can ultimately thrive in a society that is comfortable with the diversity and opportunity that immigration brings.

 Trust for London is the largest independent charitable foundation funding work which tackles poverty and inequality in the capital.
 It supports work providing greater insights into the root causes of London’s social problems and how they can be overcome; activities which help people improve their lives; and work empowering Londoners to influence and change policy, practice and public attitudes.

 Annually it provides over £7 million in grants and at any one point is supporting some 400 voluntary and community organisations.
 Established in 1891, it was formerly known as City Parochial Foundation.